redox-os/book/src/configuration-settings.md

 nano config/x86_64/desktop.toml
 ```

-For each supported CPU architecture, there are one or more filesystem configurations to choose from.
+For each supported CPU architecture, there are some filesystem configurations to choose from.
 For `x86_64`, there are `desktop`, `demo` and `server` configurations, as well as a few others.
 For `i686`, there are also some stripped down configurations for legacy systems with minimal RAM.
 Have a look in the directory `config/x86_64` for some examples.

 For more details on the filesystem config, and how to include extra packages in your build, please see the [Including Programs in Redox](./including-programs.md) page.